savareyhano/sistem-informasi-inventaris-barang/README.md

 ## Main Features

-- **Built-in Bulk QR Code Generator**: Can make up to 9999 QR codes of selected items that can be resized and print it.
+- **Built-in Bulk QR Code Generator**: Can make (technically) unlimited QR codes of selected items that can be resized and printed.
 - **QR Code Scanner**: Scan QR code using webcam device or from image via upload.

 ## Screenshots